pitosalas/cleancont/output/2018-06-02-some-great-links-for-06022018.md

 ---
 title: "Some great links for  06/02/2018"
-subtitle: "[How to solve the Google recruiters’ puzzle about throwing eggs from a building | Codementor](https:..."
+subtitle: "How to solve the Google recruiters’ puzzle about throwing eggs from a building | Codementor"
 category: "538"
 tags: []
 date: "2018-06-02"